-8.1.2.
-A nonsymmetric linear system.
-This subsection offers details about solving the nonsymmetric linear system, documented in Figure 1 of the introduction.
-The matrix A is the sparse instance t2em with dimension n = 921, 632 from the Suite-Sparse Matrix Collection [13].
-The right-hand side is a random vector drawn from the standard normal distribution.
-We compare sGMRES with the MATLAB command gmres without restarting and with restarting frequencies $\{10, 30, 100\}$ .
-Observe that the k-partial Arnoldi basis leads to a reduced matrix AB whose condition number grows quickly, but the condition number remains below the tolerance $u^{-1}$ throughout the computation.
+We compare sGMRES with the MATLAB command gmres without restarting and with restarting frequencies {10, 30, 100}.
+The k-truncated Arnoldi basis (with k = 2) leads to a reduced matrix AB whose condition number grows significantly, but the condition number remains below the tolerance $u^{-1}$ throughout the computation.
 This property ensures that sGMRES is effective.